 Update your LinkedIn profile with your latest resume information and new profile picture in preparation.

 As it takes a little longer to sell high-value assets it is a good idea to start thinking about selling your car if you have one.

 2 Months Before Moving to the UK

 Ensure you get all your check-ups with the doctors, specialists and dentist before you leave.
 If you have any medical issues or medication you need to make sure that you and your family get medical records and take a copy of the results.
 Each country has different rules for medication so it is good to have a letter from your doctor to support the medication you need.

 It takes time to get registered in the medical system in the UK.
 Until you get your NHS number you will only be able to use emergency services and you can’t get an NHS number until you get to the UK.
 So, it’s a good idea to ensure you have enough medication to cover your first two months whilst you establish yourself.

 Purchase Travel Insurance

 Arrange your travel insurance to cover you for your first couple of months in the UK.
-It’s never great to think of the worst that can happen but for whatever reason if the airline loses your bag, you get sick, flight gets cancelled etc you will be covered.
+It’s never great to think of the worst that can happen but for whatever reason, if the airline loses your bag, you get sick, the flight gets cancelled etc you will be covered.